Bhagat Singh: Early life

 Police became concerned with Singh's influence on the youth and arrested him in May 1927 on the pretext that he had been involved in a bombing that had taken place in Lahore in October 1926.
 He was released on a surety of Rs.
 60,000 five weeks after his arrest.
 He wrote for, and edited, Urdu and Punjabi newspapers, published in Amritsar and also contributed to low-priced pamphlets published by the Naujawan Bharat Sabha that excoriated the British.
 He also wrote for Kirti, the journal of the Kirti Kisan Party ("Workers and Peasants Party") and briefly for the Veer Arjun newspaper, published in Delhi.
 (Note: He was secretary of the Kirti Kisan Party when it organised an all-India meeting of revolutionaries in September 1928 and he later became its leader.)
-He often used pseudonyms, including names such as Balwant, Ranjit and Vidhrohi.
+He often used pseudonyms, including names such as Balwant, Ranjit and Vidhrohi; In one instance in 1924 writing an article under the name 'Balwant' in praise of ideologue Vinayak Damodar Savarkar, calling him a 'braveheart' and 'fierce insurgent' before Savarkar had shifted to Hindutva.